MetaMask/snaps/packages/snaps-sdk/CONTRIBUTING.md

 #### Children

-In most cases, the children prop should be defined as `MaybeArray` to allow for both a single child element or an array of child elements.
+In most cases, the children prop should be defined as `SnapsChildren` to allow for both a single child element or an array of child elements.
 There are some exceptions to this rule, such as when the component only accepts a single child element (e.g., `Field`).